Mrrm2/Comms-User-Guide/docs/index.md

 #### Installing Visual Studio Code

 Visual Studio Code is a free, open-source code editor that is available for Windows, MacOS, and Linux.
 You can download Visual Studio Code at <https://code.visualstudio.com/download>.
 Ensure that you download the correct installer for your operating system.

+## Typographic Conventions

+## Notes and Warning Convention

+Throughout the document we will use several different conventions to highlight important information.
+The following conventions are ordered from most to least important.

+!!!
+Danger

+      This is a danger message.
+It is used to highlight information that is critical to the guide.

+!!!
+Warning

+      This is a warning message.
+It is used to highlight information that is important to the guide, or things for the user to look out for.

+!!!
+Tip

+      This is a tip message.
+It is used to highlight information that may help the user to complete a task.

+!!!
+Info

+      This is an info message.
+It is used to provide extra information to broaden the user's understanding.

+!!!
+Success

+      This is a success message.
+It is used to highlight that the user has successfully completed a task.